Doctor: Biden likely has highly contagious COVID-19 strain | Times Leader

 Click here to subscribe today or Login.

-WASHINGTON (AP) — President Joe Biden likely contracted a of the coronavirus spreading rapidly through the United States, and now has body aches and a sore throat since his , according to on Saturday.
+WASHINGTON (AP) — President Joe Biden likely contracted a highly contagious variant of the coronavirus spreading rapidly through the United States, and now has body aches and a sore throat since his positive test, according to an update from his doctor on Saturday.

-The variant, known as BA.5, is that emerged late last year, and it’s believed to be responsible for the vast majority of coronavirus cases in the country.
+The variant, known as BA.5, is an offshoot of the omicron strain that emerged late last year, and it’s believed to be responsible for the vast majority of coronavirus cases in the country.

 Dr. Kevin O’Connor, the president’s physician, wrote in his latest update on Biden’s condition that Biden’s earlier symptoms, including a runny nose and a cough, have become “less troublesome.”
 O’Connor’s earlier notes did not mention the sore throat or body aches.